 Beyond the classroom, chemistry majors build leadership and professional experience through internships (see below) and participation in academic organizations like the Chemistry Club (Florida Tech’s chapter of the American Chemical Society student affiliate), student government, and over 100 other student organizations.

 The student chapter of the American Chemical Society is dedicated to making chemistry interesting and fun to people of all disciplines.
 ACS regularly holds several popular events around campus, including ice cream socials and silver bottling, an annual event many students and faculty look forward to.

 Florida Tech’s range of chemistry internships and study in the field of chemistry make the university an attractive option for anyone interested in a chemistry career.

 For those students who want to explore the mysteries of disease, aid in the development of life-sustaining pharmaceuticals, or discover chemical counter-measures for biological threat agents, chemistry is exactly the right field of study.
-A Bachelor of Science degree in chemistry from Florida Tech prepares you for chemistry careers so you can explore the multitude of questions about our world and the chemical processes that make life possible.
+A BS in Chemistry from Florida Tech prepares you for chemistry careers so you can explore the multitude of questions about our world and the chemical processes that make life possible.

 The Occupational Outlook Handbook, published by the U.S. Department of Labor Bureau of Labor Statistics (BLS), provides information about specific jobs including median annual pay, working conditions and job outlook, among other things.
-The handbook reports the following job diversity a chemistry career provides:
+The handbook reports a diversity of jobs in the chemistry field:

 Whether you enter the workforce immediately after graduation to begin your chemistry career, or upon successful completion of a graduate or doctoral degree program, a chemistry degree from Florida Tech is the first step (even if medical school is in your plans.)